Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • by craniotomy.

 The third method is one of the most effective, but also the most difficult.
-When it comes to a cyst in a child, neurosurgeons undertake to treat an anomaly only if the formation is large and grows rapidly, threatening to result in irreversible consequences.
+When it comes to a cyst in a child, neurosurgeons undertake to treat the anomaly only if the formation is large and grows quickly, threatening to result in irreversible consequences.

-However, practice shows that the need for radical treatment of a newborn is extremely rare.
-Most often, the baby is simply observed by a neurologist, and after a while the MRI confirms the disappearance of the formation.
+However, practice shows that the need for radical treatment of a newborn occurs extremely rarely.
+Most often, the baby is simply observed by a neurologist, and after a while an MRI confirms the disappearance of the formation.

 A cyst in the brain is a rather dangerous diagnosis.
-When establishing it, you must follow all the prescriptions of the doctor.
+When establishing it, you must follow all doctor's instructions.
 Only in this case can the dangerous consequences of this disease be avoided.
 What is a brain cyst?
 In general terms, it is a bubble that is filled with liquid.
 It can be located anywhere in the skull.
 Why is a brain cyst dangerous?
-What are the ways to treat it?
+What methods of treating it exist?
 The answers to these questions are given below.

 Symptoms of the disease

 Symptoms of a brain cyst do not always appear.
 In some cases, this disease is completely asymptomatic.
 This happens when the cysts are small.
-Large neoplasms compress the membranes of the brain.
-The consequence of this exposure are the following cyst symptoms:
+Large tumors compress the membranes of the brain.
+The consequence of this exposure is the following cyst symptoms:

 • severe headaches;